-Journaling has become a huge trend in the US, with an estimated $210 million spent on essentials, such as journals, notepads and pens in 2018.
+Journaling has become a huge trend in the US, with sales of journals growing year on year.

 Some see this rise as a response to people’s need to escape from the never-ending stream of digital content.

-However journaling has so many incredible benefits for both your mental and physical health:
+However there are many journaling health benefits for both your mental and physical wellbeing:

 1: Makes You Happier

 When life is getting you down and you need a little boost, journaling can make you feel happier.

 A widely-referenced study by Dr. Martin E. P. Seligman, encouraged 411 respondents to complete a number of writing exercises.